NREL/BESTEST-GSR-ARCHIVE/README.md

 The Parametric Analysis Tool projects are in the 'integration_testing/pat' folder.
 Some of the files are described below.
 See link for PAT documentation. http://nrel.github.io/OpenStudio-user-documentation/reference/parametric_analysis_tool_2/
 * There are three separate algorithmic projects for envelope, heating, and cooling.
 * Additionally there is a single manual analysis project with all test cases combined
+* The PAT projects are no longer used for production but are provided for reference, and for use with manual runs.
+The current production workflow uses the OpenStudio CLI to directly run 'workflow.osw' files in the 'Workflow' directory.
+    * The manual PAT project was used to pre-generate the 'osw' files.
+If new tests or added or for any reason 'osw' files need to be regenerated, this PAT project can be used.

 ##### Contents of each PAT project
 * pat.json is the PAT project.
 This is the input file generated by the PAT GUI.
 It in turn generates the analysis json and analysis zip files.